Terms and Conditions

 If Customer fails to restore access within such period, Company may suspend the affected Services in whole or in part.

-During any period in which access is restricted or unavailable due to Customer actions, Company shall be deemed ready and willing to perform the Services and all applicable fees, retainers, minimum commitments, and service charges shall remain fully due and payable.
+During any period in which access is restricted, unavailable, or impaired due to Customer actions, Company shall be deemed ready and willing to perform the Services, and all applicable fees, retainers, minimum commitments, and service charges shall remain fully due and payable without offset, reduction, or deferral.

 For Amazon Reimbursement and Vendor Recovery Services specifically, if required platform or data access is revoked or restricted such that Company cannot perform recovery activities during the Term or committed service period, Company may calculate the average monthly service value based on the preceding twelve (12) months of serviced invoices related to such recovery services.
 Company may then invoice Customer an amount equal to three (3) months of such average monthly service value as liquidated damages reflecting lost recovery opportunity and service disruption.
 Customer acknowledges that such amount represents a reasonable estimate of damages and not a penalty.